BingtongHan/BingtongHan.github.io/index.md

 ## News
 - Going to *UC Berkeley* for an exchange next semester (Update time: 2025.3)
-- Now being under the supervision of *Prof. Xiaojie Mao* (Update time: 2025.2)
+- Currently being under the supervision of *Prof. Xiaojie Mao* (Update time: 2025.2)
 - Preparing for my exchange application (Update time: 2025.2)